Dentures Supported By Implants

 What Are The Differences Between Traditional Dentures And Implant-Supported Dentures?

 Traditional dentures replace the upper and lower natural teeth.
 The upper arch suctions to the roof of the mouth, while the lower arch rests on the gums to allow room for the tongue.
 The problem with both methods is that the dentures often slip.
-This often happens when eating, but it can happen while speaking and other embarrassing circumstances.
+This usually happens when eating, but it can happen while speaking and in other embarrassing circumstances.

 Traditional dentures create a loss of taste due to the upper denture covering some or most of the palate on the roof of the mouth.
-People assume their tongue provides all of their sense of taste, but the palate plays an important role.
-Traditional dentures don’t provide any energy downward into the jawbone when biting or chewing.
+People assume their tongue provides all of their sense of taste, but the palate also plays an important role.
+Traditional dentures don’t give any energy downward into the jawbone when biting or chewing.
 This is unlike natural teeth or dental implants, where the energy in biting and chewing (known as bite force energy) transfers down through the teeth/implants into the jawbone beneath the tooth/implant.
 This energy triggers the jawbone to continually shed old cells and replace them with new bone cells.
 This is how the jawbone stays healthy and strong.
 Traditional dentures don’t provide this, and that’s why people who’ve had dentures for a long time (or who have been missing teeth for a long time) can appear as if their jawbone is collapsing backward.
 It actually is.

 It usually takes four to six implants on each arch for implant-supported dentures, and these anchor locations help keep the jawbone strong.
 That’s because the bite force energy travels down through the implants into the bone beneath, just as it does with natural teeth.